 Looking Back: How the Preserve Evolved

-During the Spanish Mission era, European agricultural and mining activities were introduced, resulting in large population relocation and cultural disruption.
-The land later became part of Rancho Santa Rosa, a Mexican land grant.
-The Rancho was eventually subdivided into several properties, one of which became the Fiscalini Town Ranch.
-The Fiscalini family owned the property for nearly a century, raising first dairy stock and then beef cattle.
-It was sold in 1979 and went through a series of development plans.
-In 2000, the Ranch was preserved in perpetuity through a unique coalition of public and private funding for its purchase.
-Today, the Cambria Community Services District (property owner) and the Friends of the Fiscalini Ranch Preserve (holder of permanent conservation easement) work together to care for this public open space.
+When the Spanish came, they brought farming and mining, which caused many people to move and changed local cultures.
+Later, the land became part of Rancho Santa Rosa, a Mexican land grant.
+The land was divided into smaller parts, and one of them became the Fiscalini Town Ranch.
+The Fiscalini family owned the Ranch for almost 100 years, raising dairy cows and then beef cattle.
+In 1979, it was sold, and different plans were made for development.
+But in 2000, the land was saved forever by a mix of public and private funding.
+Now, the Cambria Community Services District (the property owner) and the Friends of the Fiscalini Ranch Preserve (who protect it) work together to take care of the land.

 governing documents